mklutzke/projects/README.md

 ## Calibrating the Perceived Strength of Evidence of Forensic Testimony Statements

+Research on how laypeople interpret the technical language used by forensic examiners.

+Published in Science & Justice, January 2023.
 Files are in the folder "perceivedStrength".

 ![response_distributions](https://github.com/mklutzke/projects/assets/44853263/93f71b12-67fc-4080-8d86-8e682d88d0ad)

 ## Validating Strength-of-Support Conclusion Scales for Fingerprint, Footwear, and Toolmark Impressions

+Research on how changing the conclusion scales used by forensic examiners affects their final conclusions.

+Published in the Journal of Forensic Sciences, March 2022.
 Files are in the folder "validatingSoS".

 ![fingerprints_scale_comparison](https://github.com/mklutzke/projects/assets/44853263/11b94857-f664-4eae-9358-7cee8345f7da)